gtempesta/webpack-issue-repro/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
 3. Run `npm run watch` to start watching for changes
-4. Look for the `runtime-app` chunk in the `asset-manifest.json` file and in the `app` chunk: they should have the same hash
+4. Look for the `runtime-app` chunk in the `asset-manifest.json` file and in the `app` chunk (both in the public folder): they should have the same hash
 5. Make a change to the code in `app.js` and save it
 6. The issue is still not there
 7. Now make a change to the `design-area.js` file and save it